 The faculty who will guide you through the curriculum at Goucher are not just professors, and they're not just at Goucher.
 They are distinguished leaders in their fields.
 They bring a depth of practical experience that is invaluable to students.

-Leslie Rubinkowski is the author of Impersonating Elvis.
-A journalist, feature writer, and film critic, she taught writing at the University of Pittsburgh.
-Her work has appeared in Harper's, Creative Nonfiction, and the Pittsburgh Post-Gazette.
-She was director of the news-editorial program at West Virginia University's School of Journalism and has lectured at the Poynter Institute and the Chautauqua Institution, among other places.
-Her essay "In the Woods" was named a Notable Essay in Best American Essays, 2001.
+Leslie Rubinkowski is the director of the M.F.A. in Nonfiction and the author of Impersonating Elvis.
+A journalist, essayist, and film critic, her work has appeared in a number of publications, including Harper's and Creative Nonfiction.
+She also taught at the University of Pittsburgh, served as director of the news-editorial program at West Virginia University's School of Journalism, and has been a guest lecturer at The Poynter Institute and the Chautauqua Institution, among other places.
+Her current book project is a hybrid: part memoir, part history of Pittsburgh.

 M.F.A. in Creative Nonfiction, University of Pittsburgh